microsoft/aici/README.md

 - [aicirt](aicirt) - an implementation of a runtime for running controllers, built on top Wasmtime;
   LLM inference engines talk to aicirt via shared memory and semaphores
-- [rLLM](rllm) - a reference implementation of an LLM inference engine, inspired by vLLM
+- [rLLM](rllm) - a reference implementation of an LLM inference engine built on libtorch, inspired by vLLM
+- [rLLM-llama-cpp](cpp-rllm) - rLLM running on top of llama.cpp instead of libtorch
 - [pyaici](pyaici) - a Python package for interacting with aicirt and running controllers;
   includes `aici` command-line tool
 - [promptlib](promptlib) - a Python package that exposes API for easily creating and running DeclCtrl ASTs